thepeeyushyadav/THE-ALOA/README.md

 It is **not** a chatbot.
 It is an **agent** — a system that **perceives** its environment, **decides** what to do, and **acts** on your behalf.

 > [!IMPORTANT]
-> ALOA stands for **"Autonomous Laptop Operating Agent"** — an intelligent AI agent that lives on your laptop, understands your operating system, and autonomously performs complex tasks that would otherwise require manual human effort.
+> ALOA stands for **"Autonomous Laptop Operating Agent"** — an intelligent AI agent that lives on your laptop, understands your operating system, and autonomously performs complex tasks that would otherwise require manual human efforts.

 ---